Skip to content

 Related Resources

-Last week, we shared The Comprehensive Guide to Stucco Lathing Wire Types.
-Dive deeper into the specific gauges we use.
+Last week, we shared the The Comprehensive Guide to Stucco Lathing Wire Types.
+Learn how different wire gauges and configurations affect wall strength.

 Corrosion ResistantLath Quality